benblub/activity-recorder/README.md

 [![Latest Stable Version](https://poser.pugx.org/benblub/activity-recorder/v/stable.png)](https://packagist.org/packages/benblub/activity-recorder)

 Dont use this Repository on production.
-Its for learning purposes with love created.
+Its for learning purposes with :heart: created.

 Record your work or whatever activity with this Api Project.